-Students have a right to take part in extracurricular activities, assemblies, and school-approved organizations without discrimination on the basis of age, color, disability, ethnicity, gender, gender identity, gender expression, linguistic differences, marital status, national origin, race, religion, socioeconomic background, sexual orientation, physical appearance, or on any other basis.

-Students have a right to take part in electing officers for student government.
+Rights Responsibilities Students have a right to take part in Students have a responsibility to keep their extracurricular activities, assemblies, and extracurricular activities from interfering with school-approved organizations without their academic work and to know and follow discrimination on the basis of age, color, the rules for the activities they choose. disability, ethnicity, gender, gender identity, Students have a responsibility to ensure that gender expression, linguistic differences, their actions as members of school clubs and marital status, national origin, race, religion, groups meet the standards that have been set socioeconomic background, sexual by the school administration. orientation, physical appearance, or on any Students have a responsibility to educate other basis. themselves as to the qualities needed for Students have a right to take part in electing leadership and choose officers who have officers for student government. those qualities.